JacksonHamner/DVD-Database/README.md

 A collaborative project for the CIS284 ASP.NET class.

-Writen by Powell Jackson Hamner and Kerry Finnan
+Writen by Powell Jackson Hamner and Kerry Finnan.